Buster Douglas vs. Evander Holyfield: Pioneering Television Sales

 Casino mogul Steve Wynn, then chairman of the Mirage Hotel and Casino in Las Vegas, hosted the Douglas-Holyfield fight and made an unprecedented move to manage the television pay-per-view and international sales through his own organization with the help of individual consultants with expertise.
 Typically the pay-per-view rights were sold to local US cable operators via either Showtime or HBO, and international rights were sold through the champion's promoter.
-Wynn hired Mike Trainer, known best for his work as attorney for Sugar Ray Leonard to distribute the international rights directly for the Mirage, and sought out an entrepreneurial television producer who would produce the manage and arrange distribution to over 100 countries around the world.
-He selected Alexis Denny, formerly of ABC Sports and CBS News, and who had been one of the only people in sports television to work on all 3 Leonard-Duran fights, boxing's most well-known trilogy of the 80s.
+Wynn hired Mike Trainer, known best for his work as an attorney for Sugar Ray Leonard to distribute the international rights directly for the Mirage, and sought out an entrepreneurial television producer who would produce, manage, and arrange distribution to over 100 countries around the world.
+He selected Alexis Denny, formerly of ABC Sports and CBS News, who had been one of the only people in sports television to work on all 3 Leonard-Duran fights, boxing's most well-known trilogy of the 80s.
 Denny set up a distribution plan for providing interviews and training footage, in addition to other promotional material on behalf of the Mirage, to broadcasters on every continent, including major rights holders in the United Kingdom, Japan, Brazil, Germany, Australia and more.
 From a business perspective, the rights fees earned and the reviews of the international production created by Denny and Wynn were a big success.
 The fight itself, however, proved more disappointing.

 The fight

 An out-of-shape Douglas came into the fight weighing 246 pounds, 15 pounds heavier than he was for the Tyson fight.
-Holyfield, meanwhile came into the fight at a lean and fit 208 pounds and dominated the sluggish Douglas, winning both the first and second rounds.
+A lean and fit Holyfield came into the fight weighing only 208 pounds and dominated the sluggish Douglas, winning both the first and second rounds.
 In the third round, Douglas attempted to hit Holyfield with an uppercut.
 Not only did Douglas telegraph the punch, he missed Holyfield completely and knocked himself off balance.
 Holyfield countered with a straight right to Douglas' chin, knocking the champion flat on his back as referee Mills Lane counted him out.
 Douglas remained on the canvas for several seconds after the knockout and needed to be helped up twice before he got to his corner.